 If you live in Florida, you may want to be sure that your energy efficient windows are also hurricane proof – or at least impact resistant.

 13. Install a Programmable Thermostat

-Installing programmable thermostats, especially fancy smart ones like the Honeywell Wifi thermostat will give your house a high-class feel.
+Installing programmable thermostats will give your house a high-class feel.

 Potential homeowners will be able to take their energy expenses into their own hands by adjusting the temperature inside of their homes with their phone or computer at work.